 - a canonical tag has been set incorrectly.

 Your onpage tool should therefore be able to query the status of all URLs of a domain and display erroneous, i.e. non-indexed pages.
-This will give you an overview of pages with an incorrect status code such as 403, 404 or 503 and allow you to fix the errors in a timely manner.
+This will give you an overview of pages with an incorrect status code such as 403, 404, or 503 and allow you to fix the errors on time.